anvesh8696/transactions/README.md

-#PayPal Transactions
+#Transactions
-This is a web-based app that allows PayPal users to send money to other users.
+Web-based mocked app that simulates a way for users to send money to other users.

 * Front end is a web-based UI
 * Back end is a Node.js server with mocked data